lboccardi/TPE-TLA-20202Q/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Clux cheat sheet
+You can see all thing you will be able to do with Clux in the following essay [embed]http://https://github.com/lboccardi/TPE-TLA-20202Q/blobl/master/Informe Clux.pdf[/embed]